sveltejs/svelte/site/content/tutorial/01-introduction/01-basics/text.md

 ## How to use this tutorial

-TKTK is this necessary?

 You'll need to have basic familiarity with HTML, CSS and JavaScript to understand Svelte.

-Later on we'll be using Node.js and the command line, but don't worry if that's new territory for you — you won't be thrown in at the deep end.
+As you progress through the tutorial, you'll be presented with mini exercises designed to illustrate new features.
+Later chapters build on the knowledge gained in earlier ones, so it's recommended that you go from start to finish.
+If necessary, you can navigate via the dropdown above (click 'Introduction / Basics').

+Each tutorial chapter will have a 'Show me' button that you can click if you get stuck following the instructions.
+Try not to rely on it too much; you will learn faster by figuring out where to put each suggested code block and manually typing it in to the editor.

 ## Understanding components